DariaPlotnikova/Assignment-Daria-Plotnikova/README.md

 # Assignment-Daria-Plotnikova
-Repository for intership in Skanatek
+Repository for internship in Skanatek
+(changed in original)